hugeandbulk/hugeandbulk/ePay/money/README.md

 ### Online Payment
 Online payment is the electronic transfer of funds via the internet, usually between a merchant and a consumer.
 These payments can be made in various ways, such as via credit and debit cards, banking apps or web pages.

+What do you mean by online payment system?

+Online payment allows you to pay money via the internet.
+Buyers will use this type of payment when they purchase goods online or offline.
+They can use different types of online payment methods, including debit/credit cards, wire transfers, net banking, and digital wallets.